turbo-sim/turboflow/docs/source/developer_guidlines.rst

       cd <repository-name>

-3. **Create a dedicated Conda virtual environment for Turboflow development**:
+3. **Create a dedicated Conda virtual environment for TurboFlow development**:

    - Check that conda is installed: